mjordan/islandora_bagger/README.md

 ## To do

-* Add plugins that allow the addition of various datafiles and dynamically generated bag-info.txt tags.
+* Add plugins that allow the addition of various `data` files and dynamically generated bag-info.txt tags.
-* Add logging.
+* Add more logging.

 ## Current maintainer